- Search The Registry

 Also during this time in Madison, Wisconsin, he founded the local branch of the NAACP and founded two more chapters in Muncie and South Bend, Indiana.
 In 1983, Cameron mortgaged his house in order to publish his memoir, A Time of Terror.
 In 1988 with the assistance of philanthropist, Daniel Bader, he founded America's Black Holocaust Museum, a not for profit devoted to preserving the history of lynching in the United States and the struggle to eradicate it.
 Located in a twelve thousand square-foot gym purchased for one dollar from the City of Milwaukee, Wisconsin, the museum contains artifacts from slavery, stereotypes, lynching postcards and photographs.

-Today, thousands of school children visit the museum and Cameron, now in his nineties, has appeared on ABC television's Nightline, and scores of other television programs.
+Thousands of school children visit the museum and Cameron had appeared on ABC television's Nightline, and other television programs.
 In 1991, Cameron was officially pardoned by the State of Indiana.
 James Cameron died on June 13, 2006.
 He was married to the former Virginia Hamilton.
 They had four sons and one daughter.

 1900 South Michigan Avenue